BenutzerEinsZweiDrei/Open-Learning-Paths/README.md

 Khan Academy and [Simple Studies](https://www.studie.xyz/) offers in-depth courses on various subjects for free but they are rarely on university level. edX offers MicroBachelors and MicroMasters and various other Certificates for free.
 [Alison](https://alison.com/learning-paths) offers various learning paths and certificates for free which you can often complete in one weekeend.
 Udemy, [Coursera](https://blog.coursera.org/introducing-career-learning-paths/), Udacity, Futurelearn, [OSU](https://app.os.university/programs/) and a lot of universities nowadays offer online degrees that you have to pay for.
 For example the [Open University](http://www.openuniversity.edu) and the [University of the People](https://www.uopeople.edu) cost around 4800$ to 26000$.

 You can always go over to MIT University; take a [degree chart](https://catalog.mit.edu/degree-charts/) and search for its courses in their [OCW Course Index](https://ocw.mit.edu/courses/) or go to [Virtual University of Pakistan](https://www.youtube.com/user/vu).
+You can help finding more simliar projects and useful links or even alternative ways.

 # Philosophie